lgatto/lgatto.github.io/_drafts/2017-09-24-EPFL-open-science.md

 - **disinterestedness**: scientific institutions act for the benefit of a common scientific enterprise, rather than for the personal gain of individuals within them
-- **organized scepticism**: scientific claims should be exposed to critical scrutiny before being accepted: both in methodology and institutional codes of conduct.
+- **organised scepticism**: scientific claims should be exposed to critical scrutiny before being accepted: both in methodology and institutional codes of conduct.

 Are these imperatives in line with current practice?
-Status of researchers and their institutions has major influence on their incomes and outputs, and ownership, IP and screcy are part of research business at the highest level.
+Status of researchers and their institutions has major influence on their incomes and outputs, and ownership, IP and secrecy are part of research business at the highest level.
 Personal gain is not unheard of in science (see
 [Danny Kingsley's recent key note talks at COASP9](https://www.repository.cam.ac.uk/handle/1810/267263) for examples of financial rewards for publishing in certain venues).
-Finally, scepticism is organised and controlled by an elite and validated by commerical publishers.
+Finally, scepticism is organised and controlled by an elite and validated by commercial publishers.
 On the other hand, the imperatives are line with principles promoted by open science.

 More recently, in 2015, Mick Watson asked the question more